Dinkum (video game): Development and release

-Dinkum was created by Australian independent developer James Bendon, a Queensland based graphic designer and illustration graduate.
+Dinkum was created by Australian indie developer James Bendon, a Queensland-based graphic designer and illustration graduate.
 Dinkum was created by Bendon over an eight-year development process starting in November 2017, quitting his career in retail to develop the game.
 Having minimal development background, Bendon taught himself 3D modelling and programming in the game's Unity engine.

 The game's title is a derivative of fair dinkum, a common Australian slang term meaning something genuine or authentic.
 The environmental design was inspired by the Australian landscape, including red soil and eucalyptus for an "Australian feel".

 Announced alongside the release of a game trailer at the IGN Expo in June 2022, an early access version of the game was released on 14 July 2022.

 Dinkum was released on Steam on 23 April 2025, with the full release including an update introducing a Creative Mode that allows free building and removes gameplay restrictions.
 In September 2025, a Nintendo Switch version was announced at Nintendo Direct for release on 6 November 2025.

 Reception

 Dinkum received generally positive reviews, with many critics comparing the game's design to life simulation titles including Stardew Valley and Animal Crossing.

+In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.

 Digitally Downloaded praised the game's early access version's "wholesome and good-natured" tone, highlighting the "organic" and "genuine" use of the Australian setting as a "love letter to [Australia's] unique natural aesthetics".

 Shaun Cichacki of Vice commended the game's "quality and quantity", citing its "polish", the variety of its "massive" world, and gameplay features as "astounding" for a title developed by one person.

 Ashley Bardhan of Kotaku felt the game was "by no means reinventing the wheel", but praised the game as "cute and compact" its "original" environment and "enjoyably repetitive and flexible" gameplay.
 Similarly, describing the game as an "iteration and innovation" of previous life simulation titles, Leah Williams of Games Hub considered Dinkum was "at its best when it breaks away and explores new themes and mechanics", citing a greater range of activities and faster pace.

 The game received criticism for its omission of indigenous Australians in its setting, with Bendon stating that the game was intended to be set in an imitation of Australian environment, and considered it "inappropriate to take elements from [Indigenous] culture" as a non-Indigenous person.

 Bendon stated that Dinkum was a commercial success and exceeded sales expectations, with the game selling over 350,000 units in the first month of early access, and over one million units by September 2025.